Rescan Information for Nine Network Viewers

 Rescan in Three Steps (for more information visit: TVAnswers.org)

 To begin rescanning, find the remote control that changes your channels.

 - Press Menu

-- Select Setup on the menu (if you can’t find the option to rescan this way, check your owner’s manual or search for your television’s specific instructions online.)
+- Select Channel Setup or Broadcast Setup on the menu (if you can’t find these options, check your owner’s manual or search for your television’s specific instructions online)

 After you rescan your TV set, we can still be found at our usual channel numbers: 9.1, 9.2, 9.3 and 9.4.